 1 See Non-IFRS Performance Measures

-Total material crushed in the first two quarters increased to 665 thousand tonnes as a result of increased open pit operations, primarily from Don Gabriel, Cumbre and the Rajo Norte open pit mines.
-This compares to 357 thousand tonnes in the prior year's eight-month period.
+Total material crushed in the first three quarters increased to 1.1 million tonnes as a result of increased open pit operations, primarily from Don Gabriel, Cumbre and the Rajo Norte open pit mines.
+This compares to 0.7 million tonnes in the prior year's eight-month period.
 Tonnes crushed in the third quarter of 2019 of 404 thousand tonnes set a new quarterly record for MTV.

-Ore production from the Papomono underground mine remained stable at approximately 500 tonnes per day, extracting ore from resource blocks adjacent to the Papomono Massive deposit in advance of future block caving efforts.
+Ore production from the Papomono underground mine remained stable at approximately 500 tonnes per day, extracting ore from resource blocks adjacent to the Papomono Massive deposit in advance of future block caving operations.
 A large component of ore production growth in 2020 will come from the higher-grade Papomono Massive deposit.
 MTV plans to extract ore using the incline block caving method, which is expected to ultimately increase underground production beyond 2,000 tonnes per day halving unit-mining costs.
-Detailed engineering, by Ingeroc (Santiago) is nearing completion with the expected delivery date of August 30, 2019.
-MTV has selected the underground contractor, and will commence mobilization shortly.
+Detailed engineering is completed and construction will begin upon closing of the Facility.

-Cost per pound produced increased to $2.63 for the three months ended June 30, 2019 compared to $2.59 for the comparable period of last year.
+Cost per pound produced increased to $2.77 for the three months ended September 30, 2019 compared to $2.07 for the comparable period of last year.
 The increase in cost per pound is driven by an increase in the strip ratio (2.5:1 in the third quarter of 2019 compared to 0.8:1 in the third quarter of 2018) as well as the cost and consumption of peroxide, salt and sulphuric acid.
 Over the past year, sulphuric acid production in Chile was significantly lower with the major smelters in Chile undergoing retrofit to meet new emission standards.
-At the end of 2018, MTV entered into a yearly contract to ensure delivery from suppliers.
-We understand the smelters are back on line, and spot prices are trending downwards.
+At the end of 2018, MTV entered into a one year contract to ensure delivery from suppliers.
+MTV understands the smelters are back on line, and spot prices are trending downwards.
 Throughout the implementation of the Salt Leach, new costs have also been incurred for higher peroxide on initial implementation as well as the added cost of salt over the quarter.
 However, we expect the consumption of sulphuric acid to decrease as the Salt Leach reaches its full potential.
-For the nine months ended September 30, 2019, cost per pound produced decreased to $2.45 from $2.53 from the comparable period of last year.
-The overall decrease in cost per pound is largely due to the increase in production in the current year.
+For the nine months ended September 30, 2019, cost per pound produced increased to $2.61 from $2.35 from the comparable period of last year for the same reasons as discussed above.

-Capital expenditures year-to-date of $6.8 million are in line with expectations and represent front-caving development costs, capitalized stripping costs, Salt Leach project costs and purchases of equipment.
+Capital expenditures year-to-date of $10.6 million represent front-caving development costs, capitalized stripping costs, Salt Leach project costs and purchases of equipment.

-With the Facility expected to close in the fourth quarter of this year, MTV’s capital expenditure program will accelerate and continue through the end of the year and into 2020 when the Papomono underground development and expansion is scheduled to begin.
+With the Facility expected to close in the fourth quarter of this year, MTV’s capital expenditure program will accelerate in 2020 when the Papomono underground development and expansion is scheduled to begin.